-Eligible applicants include regionally based non-profit 501(c)(3), 501(c)(4) housing organization, or section 905 (subordinate organization of a 501(c) organization) organizations with the provision of decent housing that is affordable to low- and moderate-income persons among the purposes of the organization.
+Eligible applicants include regionally based non-profit 501I(3), 501I(4) housing organization, or section 905 (subordinate organization of a 501I organization) organizations with the provision of decent housing that is affordable to low- and moderate-income persons among the purposes of the organization.

 In addition, these organizations must meet and satisfactorily demonstrate the prescribed requirements in the CHDO Certification/Recertification guidelines.
 DED will designate nonprofit organizations that meet defined criteria as CHDOs.
-A CHDO is defined in the HOME Investment Partnerships Program Final Rule Subpart A, §92.2.
+A CHDO is defined in the HOME Investment

+Partnerships Program Final Rule Subpart A, §92.2.

 The HOME CHDO Program will be implemented by the HOME Investment Partnerships (HOME) Program within DED.
-The HOME Program will utilize a separate application cycle titled the "CHDO Cycle."
+The HOME Program will utilize a separate application open cycle titled the "CHDO Cycle."
 HOME funds will only be available for applicants that are eligible Community Housing Development Organizations (CHDOs).